Highlighting 10 cute towns near San Francisco (ideal for a weekend getaway from the city!)

-In this blog, I’ve cherry-picked out 10 of the cutest towns outside of San Francisco.
+In this blog, I’ve cherry-picked out 10 cute towns near San Francisco.

-Where should I go for a weekend getaway in the Bay Area?
+Where to go for a weekend getaway from San Francisco?

 San Francisco’s excellent freeway and highway system means all of the cute towns listed here are easily accessible; just, watch out for rush-hour traffic!
 All of them are reachable by public transport, but of course, this takes longer, and you can’t stop and admire all the scenic viewpoints along the way.
 Another incredibly scenic drive is this Southern California road trip – it’s so beautiful!